 Samui and Talon were the last to join the group.
-Nataku knew them both by name, as they visited Washuu’s lab every once in a while, and in fact seemed to be living with Washuu on and off.
-Washuu, however, was her usual secretive self when Nataku tried to ask her about it, making vague statements to “things beyond understanding”.
+Nasu knew them both by name, as they visited Washuu’s lab every once in a while, and in fact seemed to be living with Washuu on and off.
+Washuu, however, was her usual secretive self when Nasu tried to ask her about it, making vague statements to “things beyond understanding”.

 The group reorganized a bit to accommodate the newcomers, then continued singing.
 This tune was very triumphant in tone, like the mood on a coronation or when the victors stood at the end of a long and brutal war.

 The final song of the night was something very lighthearted.
-Nataku remembered the lyrics quite well this time, because she almost fell off the roof laughing listening to them:
+Nasu remembered the lyrics quite well this time, because she almost fell off the roof laughing listening to them:

 “Grandma got run over by a reindeer

 You can say there’s no such thing as Santa,

 But as for me and Grandpa, we believe!”